 The Scheme requires each fire door design to be tested, as a complete assembly, every 5 years, or 250,000 doors produced, to ensure standards are maintained.

-All members involved in the manufacture and conversion of fire doors or their associated components are audited annually by Warrington Certifire Ltd.
+All members involved in the manufacture and conversion of fire doors or their associated components are audited annually by their Certification provider.

 The audit aims to ensure that fire doors or components being made and adjusted use the same materials identified in the original test for that specific design.
 The auditor will also look to ensure that the Fire Door Alliance labels and installation instructions are being attached to every door and that records are kept for each door, to ensure traceability.

 Certification requires more than just the testing and auditing of the fire doors.
-The design and manufacturing process is also assessed, and as part of this, the ISO 9001: 2008 Quality Management System is also a requirement of the Scheme, ensuring that standards are maintained for every door manufactured.
+The design and manufacturing process is also assessed. and as part of this, either ISO 9001: 2015 Quality Management System or a Factory Performance Control (FPC) System is also a requirement of the Scheme, ensuring that standards are consistently maintained for every door manufactured.

-ISO 9001 requires that procedures are put in place to ensure products are made in the correct way with all the correct materials every time.
-The ISO 9001 system is also audited each year by a UKAS accredited auditor to ensure the procedures are being implemented.
+ISO 9001:2015 or an FPC requires that procedures are put in place to ensure products are made in the correct way with all the correct materials every time.
+The ISO 9001 or FPC sytems are also audited each year the a UKAS accredited auditor to ensure the procedures are being implemented.

 All staff involved in the sale of fire doors or components at a BWF Approved Fire Door Centre are required to undertake regular training to ensure they understand the latest Building Regulations and can offer correct advice to their customers; in particular to ensure customers purchase the correct compatible components for the fire door to ensure it maintains its certification and will achieve its rating in the event of a fire.